yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 release tag as strings.
 Some projects number the bundle and the tag differently
 - SMCAMDProcessor ships bundle 1.0.1 in release 0.7.2f1 - so treat it as a prompt to look, not as a verdict.

+## Building

+`build.py` writes an EFI folder holding only what the generated config actually references - the ACPI tables it lists, the kexts it enables, the drivers it loads - so the output is one machine's EFI rather than the whole catalogue.
+A laptop build comes out around 11 MB against the 18 MB tree.

+Identity is minted per build with `macserial`, which is what stops many installs from sharing one serial. `ROM` is left at its placeholder because it has to be this machine's primary MAC address and nothing offline can know it; the README's post-installation section covers setting it.

+Every build is checked with the `ocvalidate` matching the OpenCore version it was built against.

 ## The gate